PinetheApple/uninstall_rust/README.md

 # Simple Scripts
-This repo has scripts that I use to perform basic tasks on my system
+This repo has scripts/programs that I use to perform basic tasks on my system